Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

 Take control of your audio right from the wrist with the Spotify app.
-Though offline listening is not yet supported, users can manage music playback on their smartphone or other smart devices from their Fitbit.
+Though offline listening is not supported, users can manage music playback on their smartphone or other smart devices from their Fitbit.
 You will, however, need a Spotify account.
-If you are not already tied into the Spotify platform and would like to listen to music offline, check out the Deezer or Pandora apps available in the Fitbit gallery as well.
+Since Fitbit dropped compatibility with the Deezer and Pandora apps, Spotify is the best Fitbit music service.

 Barcodes